uptech/engineering/content/docs/organization/squads-and-guilds/index.md

 ## Why Squads & Guilds?

-Basically we needed a way to facilitate making sure we were focusing and delivering for our clients (the focus of the Squad) while also facilitating cross-polonatiion and elimination of siloing across the organization (the focus of the Guild).
+Basically we needed a way to facilitate making sure we were focusing and delivering for our clients (the focus of the Squad) while also facilitating cross-pollination and elimination of siloing across the organization (the focus of the Guild).
 We have found this structure and the intention behind it to be extremely effective on both these fronts.

 Below you can see a visualization of what Squad might look like in relation to Guilds.